-Public transport dominated new journeys to work up to 2km from the city centre and only just outnumbered private transport between 2 and 4 km.
+Public transport dominated new journeys to work up to 4km from the city centre.
 Private transport dominated new journeys to workplaces more than 4km from the city centre – however that doesn’t necessarily mean a mode shift away from public transport if the new trips have a higher public transport mode share than the 2011 trips.
 Indeed there was a mode shift towards public transport for workplaces in most parts of Melbourne.

 Here is a map showing the private transport mode share of net new journeys to work by place of work:

 Private transport had the lowest mode share of new jobs in the inner city.
 As seen on the map, some relative anomalies for their distance from the CBD include Box Hill (64%), Hampton (57%), Brunswick East (34%), Dingley Village (28%), and Albert Park (6%).
 Explore the data in Tableau.

 Where did the new commuters come from and what mode did they use?

 Here’s a map showing the (relative) net volume change of private transport journeys to work, by home location: